sorbet/sorbet/website/docs/tenum.md

   the fix would be to explicitly list that removed suit in the `when ... nil` statement.

-- If an enum value is removed from `Suits` entirely, Sorbet reports this as an "Unable to resolve constant" error.
-The fix will be to either remove the reference from the `RedSuits` type alias, or from the `when ... nil` statement (depending on what was removed from `Suits`).
+- If an enum value is removed from `Suit` entirely, Sorbet reports this as an "Unable to resolve constant" error.
+The fix will be to either remove the reference from the `RedSuits` type alias, or from the `when ... nil` statement (depending on what was removed from `Suit`).

 <a href="https://sorbet.run/#%23%20typed%3A%20true%0Aextend%20T%3A%3ASig%0A%0Aclass%20Suit%20%3C%20T%3A%3AEnum%0A%20%20extend%20T%3A%3ASig%0A%0A%20%20enums%20do%0A%20%20%20%20Spades%20%3D%20new%0A%20%20%20%20Hearts%20%3D%20new%0A%20%20%20%20Clubs%20%3D%20new%0A%20%20%20%20Diamonds%20%3D%20new%0A%20%20end%0A%0A%20%20sig%20%7B%20returns%28T.nilable%28RedSuits%29%29%20%7D%0A%20%20def%20to_red_suit%0A%20%20%20%20case%20self%0A%20%20%20%20when%20Spades%2C%20Clubs%20then%20nil%0A%20%20%20%20else%0A%20%20%20%20%20%20self%0A%20%20%20%20end%0A%20%20end%0Aend%0A%0ARedSuits%20%3D%20T.type_alias%20%7B%20T.any%28Suit%3A%3AHearts%2C%20Suit%3A%3ADiamonds%29%20%7D">→
 View full example on sorbet.run</a>